Cosmic Ray Air Shower Array

 About 4-5 electrons are kicked out on each dynode per incident electron.
 In the end, 105 - 107 electrons per incident photon are created, making a pulse that is >5 mV and ~60 ns long.
 This pulse gets sent along cable to NIM or CAMAC modules for further use.

 PMTs have to be powered since the dynodes need increasing voltages to accelerate the electrons.
 We have been using 2 types of tubes: those that produce many electrons per photon and those that produce less.
 This is to get a better idea of the number of particles for an air shower.
 The difference between the two is that one is higher voltage than the other.
 Our counters (as they are called) are scintillators with a PMT on each end, so the pair are seeing light from the same particle(s).
 One side is the low gain (lower voltage and so lower signal for a particle, thus able to see more particles per event before the tube saturates).
-The other is high gain (higher voltage and so higher signal for a particle: able to see less particles for an event before saturation).
+The other is high gain (higher voltage and so higher signal for a particle: able to see fewer particles for an event before saturation).
 The ratio we have set right now for high versus low gain is 10:1.
 Arbitrarily.

 The tubes are powered depending on how they perform.
 The low gains are powered to produce 1 ADC count per particle.
 (I'll discuss ADC counts and calibration later on.)
 The high gain are powered to produce 10 counts per particle.
 The range of voltages used then turns out to be anywhere from 700 to 1100 V.

-Determining Events With "Triggers"
+Determining Events with Triggers

 Particles are always streaming down from the sky and not all of them are interesting.
 We are looking for air showers: those secondary cosmic rays which are produced by a high energy primary particle.
 There will be more particles per square meter for this type of air shower than the regular old background.
 These air showers tend to come down in circular cones with the axis more or less being the trajectory of the primary particle.